GuidesAdvancedMaintenance Mode

 Disabling Maintenance Mode

-To disable it and go back to the regular setup, you'll see the option in the same place where you enabled it, but this time you will not need to confirm.
-As soon as you click on the button, we'll revert the services back to the original configuration.
+To disable it and go back to the regular setup, you’ll see the option in the same place where you enabled it, but this time you will not need to confirm.
+As soon as you click on the button, we’ll revert the service back to the original configuration.

 How does Maintenance Mode work?

-The Maintenance Mode feature leverages the AWS CloudFront layer used by the supported services (fargate and static).
+The Maintenance Mode feature leverages the AWS CloudFront layer used by the supported services (web and static).
 We temporarily add an extra cache behavior to the existing CloudFront Distribution, and we configure it to use an AWS Lambda@Edge function that in turn serves the page shown above.